How to Improve Your Posture and Boost Your Confidence

 Proper posture decreases the damage that everyday movement and stressors have on your body.
 Neck pain, headaches, and scoliosis have all been attributed to inefficiently supporting one’s frame.

 We’ve heard it from our parents, our coaches, – and unfortunately – a few of us have heard it from doctors after a spell of grueling back pain.
-Posture – the way one carries their entire frame – matters.
+Posture, the way one carries his or her body, matters.
+Like, a lot.

 (Pauses to: sit upright/relax shoulders/straighten neck/put more than six inches between me and my computer screen….)